emqxarchive/emqx-enterprise-docs-en/rest.rst

         }
     }

-Retrive a Session in the Cluster
+Retrieve a Session in the Cluster
 --------------------------------

 Definition::